ibm-cloud-docs/vpc/vpn-onprem-juniper.md

 These instructions are based on Juniper vSRX, JUNOS Software Release [15.1X49-D123.3].

-When the Juniper VPN receives a connection request from VPN for VPC, Juniper uses IPsec Phase 1 parameters to establish a secure connection and authenticate the VPN for VPC gateway.
+When the Juniper VPN receives a connection request from {{site.data.keyword.vpn_vpc_short}}, Juniper uses IPsec Phase 1 parameters to establish a secure connection and authenticate the {{site.data.keyword.vpn_vpc_short}} gateway.
 Then, if the security policy permits the connection, the Juniper VPN establishes the tunnel using IPsec Phase 2 parameters and applies the IPsec security policy.
 Key management, authentication, and security services are negotiated dynamically through the IKE protocol.

 To support these functions, you must do the following on the Juniper vSRX unit:

 * Define the Phase 1 parameters that the Juniper vSRX VPN requires to authenticate the remote peer and establish a secure connection.
-* Define the Phase 2 parameters that the Juniper vSRX VPN requires to create a VPN tunnel with VPN for VPC.
+* Define the Phase 2 parameters that the Juniper vSRX VPN requires to create a VPN tunnel with {{site.data.keyword.vpn_vpc_short}}.

 General configuration steps are as follows.

 1. Choose `IKEv1` in Phase 1.
 2. Set up policy-based mode.
 3. Enable `DH-group 2` in the Phase 1 proposal.
 4. Set `lifetime = 36000` in the Phase 1 proposal.